StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 - texts are used to communicate, so they always contain information
 - we can understand this information as data, even if this is not the main intention of the communication
 - transform text to data points to analyze and extract information/content
-- **BUT:** this transformation always brings a simplification/shortening with it
+- **BUT:** this transformation always leads to simplifications and truncations

 # Text as data workflow